Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 When people think of long runs, the first thing that usually pops into their heads is an easy, leisurely run.

-They are an essential part of our overall development, as they build aerobic endurance, improve efficiency, and provide the opportunity to gain confidence with distance.
+They are an essential part of our overall development, as they build up aerobic endurance, improve efficiency, and provide the opportunity to gain confidence with distance.

 They are also helpful for those coming off an injury who do not want to risk a relapse by throwing in any intensity.